nodemailer/nodemailer-web/content/smtp/oauth2.md

 });
 ```

-### 4\.
-Set up 2LO authentication
+#### 4\.
+Set up 2LO authentication {#example-4}

-If _accessToken_ is not accepted or current time is past the _expires_ value, then generate a new _accessToken_ value using a service account
+This example uses an existing Access Token.
+If the token is not accepted or current time is past the _expires_ value, then a new _accessToken_ value is generated using provided service account.

 ```javascript
 let transporter = nodemailer.createTransport({